fiamett/team-manager/README.md

   to use the app open the file via git bash and run "npm i" then run the index.js file then answer the questions you are asked and when you are done select done   and you will find there is an html file in the 'dist' folder

   ![photo of log of a finished html generation](./src/challenge10.PNG)

+  there is an example html in the dist file

   tutorial link:
   https://youtu.be/IJyY97jxh-A